spencertipping/tau/doc/pi.md

 ## Evaluation model
 π is a hybrid register and stack machine: we have the "current input" register for the inbound η, and the "current output" stack of `η₀o` that gets folded up at the end, or at infix write operations (`∷`).

-We need to have a way to create γs that depend on η inputs, which means all of our `φ<γ>` parsers need a `φ<π → γ>` variant.
-This, in turn, implies two things:

-1. The γ grammar is split into "η-parameterizable" and fixed components
-2. γ parsers are defined indirectly, in terms of abstractions that allow for bifurcated constants

-**Q:** should we just have everything be `φ<π → γ>` with a null π context as a default?
-That would simplify things a lot.
+Because π can create γs inline, there is no `φ<γ>` parser.
+Instead, the parser is `φ<π → γ>` with an empty π for toplevel γ construction.